dojo/framework/src/widget-core/README.md

 #### Passing an effects function

 An `effects` function can be passed to the animation and evaluated at render time.
-This allows you to create programatic effects such as those depending on measurements from the `Dimensions` `Meta`.
+This allows you to create programmatic effects such as those depending on measurements from the `Dimensions` `Meta`.

 ```ts
 export default class AnimatedWidget extends WidgetBase {